aleksei-berezkin/typique/README.md

 }
 ```

-The context name is **not exactly** the variable name or the TSX path:
+The context name is very close to the variable name or TSX path, yet not identical:

 - For variables, it does not include the matched part of the naming convention
 (for example, the `...Class` suffix).